sofifregona/sofifregona/README.md

 - 🌱 I’m currently learning **Spring framework, React**.

-- 💡 I'm very interesting in **Artificial Intelligence Applied to Video Games**.
+- 💡 I'm very interesting in **Video Games development**.

-- 💼 I'm working on my portfolio.
-Meanwhile you can see all my projects on [GitHub](https://github.com/sofifregona?tab=repositories).
+- 💼 You can see all my projects on my [Portfolio](https://sofifregona.github.io/portfolio/index).

 - 📧 How to reach me **sofi.fregona@gmail.com**